anouarabdsslm/laravel-paypalpayment/README.md

 ## Note :
-If you're going to use this package with Laravel 4, make sure to include the Laravel 4 version:
+If you're going to use this package with Laravel 4, make sure to require the Laravel 4 branch:
 ```js
 "require": {
     "anouar/paypalpayment": "dev-l4"